Download a copy of my CV here: Charles Wilkinson CV April 2016

-At the end of 2014 I volunteered to take ownership of the services business unit, comprising of the operations and application support functions.
+At the end of 2014 I volunteered to take ownership of the Portaltech Reply services business unit, comprising of the operations and application support functions.
+This role I took on in addition to my existing role as a senior architect.
 My (self-imposed) objectives were as follows:

 I take pride in the fact that in addition to achieving all of the above, we also matured the practices of the business unit to a point that we successfully achieved PCI DSS 3.0 compliance.
 This was no mean feat as the PCI standards are necessarily onerous and rigorously enforced.